 Service Site Requirements

-- Ensure that someone within your organization has the capacity to oversee and manage your requested project, be sure that you can accommodate someone at an introductory level
+• Ensure that someone within your organization can oversee and manage your requested project, be sure that you can accommodate someone at an introductory level

 Host a MWCC Student